YuvarajSingh-0/AmericanEliteMarket-Assign/README.md

 #### `DELETE /users/unfollow`

 - Deletes a follow relationship between the authenticated user and the user with the given `id`
-- request body should include the user id of the user to unfollow {`id`}
+- The request body should include the user id of the user to unfollow {`id`} in JSON format
 - This route requires authentication
 - Returns a success message if the unfollow was successful